SawhneySatvik/LawyerUp/README.md

 # LawyerUp
-Lawyer Up is a legal chatbot - GDSC Solution Challenge
+Lawyer Up is a legal chatbot

 Architecture & Design for the innovative solution.